 Play For All Abilities (151 N A W Grimes Blvd, Round Rock) is one of the most unique parks I’ve ever been to in my life.
-And they’re making it even bigger!
-The park is going to double in size (it’s already huge to begin with!) with 3 more themed play areas being added.
+And they’ just made it even bigger!
+The park has doubled in size (it’s already huge to begin with!) with 3 more themed play areas added, including a racetrack!

-Currently there’s a playscape, a sandpit, Brushy Creek Village (a real town for kids to ride bikes and scooters around with streets, working traffic lights, and buildings), a picnic area, bathrooms, a music/sound section, and a nature play area that’s well shaded with trees.
+You can spend hours here playing in the playscape, sandpit, race track, Brushy Creek Village (a real town for kids to ride bikes and scooters around with streets, working traffic lights, and buildings), a picnic area, bathrooms, a music/sound section, ziplines, and a nature play area that’s well shaded with trees.

 The expansive size of this park can make it intimidating for some parents, especially when bringing a stampeding herd of excited kids, as they tend to quickly disperse and you could easily lose sight of them.
 Fortunately, the park is enclosed all the way around, which makes me feel better about it.

-This park was carefully designed with special-needs kids in mind, and the new expansion will offer even more options.
+This park was carefully designed with special-needs kids in mind, and the new expansion offers even more options.
 To maximize your fun when you go, bring bikes/scooters/ride-on toys and sand toys!